-Agencies operating with a General Revenue-Dedicated (GR-D) account or a special fund outside of GR may be able to claim unclaimed property held by the Comptroller’s office.
+Agencies and institutions operating with a General Revenue-Dedicated (GR-D) account or a special fund outside of GR may be able to claim unclaimed property held by the Comptroller’s office.

 If the agency or institution provides supporting documentation that demonstrates the original source of the funds as a GR-D account or special fund outside of GR, the property may be returned to the original fund and may be subject to future appropriation.

-It is incumbent upon the claiming agency to establish the original source of funds.
+It is incumbent upon the claiming entity to establish the original source of funds.

 Agencies and institutions submitting claims or searching for property should consider possible variations on agency/institution names as the database reflects how the money was reported, which may not have been with the official name.

 Here are some tips to consider when submitting your claim (agencies) or searching the database (institutions):

 - Include previous versions of a name, such as “Texas Employment Commission” for “Texas Workforce Commission.”

 - Include common acronyms, such as “Texas DPS” for “Texas Department of Public Safety” or “UT Austin” for “University of Texas at Austin.”

 - Include common unofficial names, such as “Highway Department” for “Texas Department of Transportation.”